Measuring Online Behavior Change with Observational Studies: a Review: Taxonomy of studies on online behavior change

-Behavior change research from online data typically involves three key entities: the \emph{environment} where the behavior is observed, the \emph{event} that triggers the change in behavior, and the \emph{behavior} itself.
-Each of these elements is characterized by multiple dimensions that are pertinent to the majority of relevant studies.
-We will outline these dimensions, which form the framework for our review.
-To synthesize existing research, we extract all items relevant to these dimensions from the selected papers, and thus develop a taxonomy of observational studies for measuring behavioral change in online contexts.
-The primary objective of this taxonomy is to discern connections between measurement methods, types of behaviors and behavioral changes, and socio-psychological dimensions of change.
-The resulting map of this research landscape can be used to pinpoint potential gaps in current research and assist scholars in categorizing new behavioral change measurement methodologies.
+Behavior change research from online data typically involves three key entities: the \emph{environment} in which the behavior is enacted, the \emph{event} that prompts behavioral variation, and the \emph{behavior} itself.
+This structure is inspired by behaviorist frameworks---particularly Applied Behavior Analysis (ABA)~\cite{cooper2007applied}—which provide a clear taxonomy linking environment, triggering events, and observable behaviors.
+In our study, we take inspiration from this tripartite organizational structure but explicitly extend it in terms of the types of behaviors considered.
+While ABA focuses on externally observable motor actions, our framework incorporates a broader range of behaviors made visible through digital traces, including affective, cognitive, and discursive expressions such as sentiment, opinion, and belief.
+We treat these internal states not as latent constructs preceding behavior, but as behaviors in their own right, following a multidisciplinary approach that is essential given the inherently multidisciplinary nature of Computational Social Science---the primary focus of this review.
+This expanded behavioral lens is particularly suited for the study of online environments, where affective and cognitive expressions are made overt and tractable through text, interaction patterns, and platform features.
+The \emph{environment} is, in the context of this study, defined as the online platform itself, which affords and constrains different types of behavioral expression.
+The \emph{event} refers to a contextual trigger (e.g., a political decision or health crisis), and the \emph{behavior} encompasses both actions and expressions that respond to or reflect that event.
+Each of these three elements is characterized by multiple dimensions that are pertinent to the majority of relevant studies.
+We will outline these dimensions, distinguishing between \emph{conceptual dimensions}, referred to what is being studied, and \emph{methodological dimensions}, referred to the analytical aspects of the study.
+To synthesize existing research, we extract all items relevant to these dimensions from the selected papers, and thus develop a taxonomy of observational studies for measuring behavior and its change in online contexts.
+The primary objective of this taxonomy is to discern connections between measurement methods, types of behavior and behavior change, and socio-psychological dimensions of change.
+The resulting map of this research landscape can be used to pinpoint potential gaps in current research and assist scholars in categorizing new behavior change measurement methodologies.

-\begin{enumerate}[leftmargin=*] \item \textbf{Environment}.
-The social context in which behavior is expressed plays a crucial role in defining its change, as outlined by the Social Cognitive Theory~\cite{bandura_social_1986}.
-Interactions in the digital world represent an evolution of such a concept.
-In the context of our review, we consider the virtual place where the behavior change happens or is revealed. \begin{enumerate} \item \emph{Community.} Online platforms can have a large audience with heterogeneous interests and norms, and it is therefore important to identify the specific sub-spaces in which behavior change is observed~\cite{bandura_social_1986}.
-We identify and extract the description of communities, groups, sections, or pages that are considered in the study.